software-mansion/protostar/website/docs/tutorials/07-testing/README.md

 The setup case hook is bound to a matching test case and is executed just before the test case itself.
-The hook is executed within a context built by the `__setup__` hook, but in isolation for each test case separately.
+The hook is executed within a context built by the `__setup__` hook, but it does not influence other test cases' contexts.
 Then, Protostar immediately executes the test case function.
 This makes them useful to extract test-specific setup logic from test code.